Overview of external collaboration options in Microsoft 365 (IT admins)

 Document, site, and team sharing with guest accounts

 Sharing documents, sites, and teams with people outside your organization uses guest accounts.
-Guest accounts are a type of account in Azure Active Directory that is managed through Azure AD B2B collaboration.
+Guest accounts are a type of account in Microsoft Entra ID that is managed through Microsoft Entra B2B collaboration.
 They can be used to share resources in your organization with anyone who has an email address.
 You can manage guest accounts the same way you manage users in your organization.
 Guests do not require a license for most features of collaboration.

 Guests can only access resources that you specifically share with them.